foundry-vtt-community/wiki.js/setup/hosting/freebsd.md

 The officially supported platforms for Foundry VTT are Linux, macOS and Windows.

-As of Foundry 11, it no longer works on FreeBSD.
+As of Foundry 11, it no longer works on FreeBSD out of the box.
 This is likely because FreeBSD does not ship with `glibc`, it uses `libc` instead.
-Running on Linux is the easy solve here.

-An `npm install classic-level --build-from-source` did not resolve.
-It's possible that there's a way to get Foundry VTT 11+ going on FreeBSD; if so, please update this article.
+This can be resolved by:
+1. Shut down your currently hosted Foundry VTT server instance.
+2. In a terminal, access the folder or directory where your Foundry VTT executable is located.
+3. Access the `resources/app/` subdirectory.
+4. run `npm install classic-level --build-from-source`
+5. Relaunch your Foundry VTT server following your normal procedure.
+6. Enjoy FreeBSD. :)

 # Base install directly on FreeBSD, not for NAS